John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

        Find VAST Areas with Highest Petrale Winter Fishing Catch.R

 This code uses the 'PlotResultsOnMap_Fn_JRW' function (in this repo) which is a hacked version of Thorson's 'PlotResultsOnMap' function.
 'Petrale.Results.Biomass.Stacked.Dpth.Rst' is that output row stacked [rbind()] by year.
 From that data the VAST areas that are in the top 20% in at least 40% of the years were established.
-Examples of VAST areas selected around the vertices of the INLA tessellation grid can be seen in this [folder](https://github.com/John-R-Wallace-NOAA/Length_Restricted_Catch_with_VAST/tree/master/VAST_Region_Method_Comparison_using_Small_Dover/2018-07-03_DOVR_WCGBTS_LM17_v4_1_0_AS_nx%3D600%20-%20Region%20%3D%20Other/Figs/All%20Areas%2C%20Random%20Col%2C%20Top%2015per%20in%206_13%20Years) within my Length_Restricted_Catch_with_VAST repo.
+Examples of VAST areas selected around the vertices of the INLA tessellation grid can be seen in this [folder](https://github.com/John-R-Wallace-NOAA/Length_Restricted_Catch_with_VAST/tree/master/VAST_Region_Method_Comparison_using_Small_Dover/2018-07-03_DOVR_WCGBTS_LM17_v4_1_0_AS_nx%3D600%20-%20Region%20%3D%20Other/Figs/All%20Areas%2C%20Random%20Col%2C%20Top%2015per%20in%206_13%20Years) within my 'Length_Restricted_Catch_with_VAST' repo.
 <br><br><br>
 4\.
 Polygons surrounding the top areas were subsequently constructed: